MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 ## Configure neutral sites

-In order for IE mode to work properly, authentication / Single Sign-On (SSO) servers will need to be explicitly configured as neutral sites.
-Otherwise, IE mode pages will try to redirect to Microsoft Edge, and authentication will fail.
+In order for IE mode to work properly, authentication / single sign-on (SSO) servers need to be explicitly configured as neutral sites.
+Otherwise, IE mode pages try to redirect to Microsoft Edge, and authentication will fail.

-A neutral site will use the browser where the navigation started - either Microsoft Edge or IE mode.
+A neutral site uses the browser where the navigation started - either Microsoft Edge or IE mode.
 Configuring neutral sites ensures that all applications using these authentication servers, both modern and legacy, continue to work.

 You can configure neutral sites by setting the *Open In* dropdown to 'None' in the Enterprise Mode Site List Manager tool or by directly updating the site list XML: